Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Introduction

 \section{Introduction}

-Generative Artificial Intelligence (GenAI) is rapidly transforming the way developers create and evolve software.
-With the help of GenAI tools such as GitHub Copilot~\cite{copilot}, Windsurf~\cite{codeium}, and ChatGPT~\cite{chatgpt}, developers can now easily and quickly generate new code, review and modify existing codebases, identify and correct defects, and produce code documentation.
+Generative Artificial Intelligence (GenAI) is rapidly transforming the way programmers and developers create and evolve software.
+With the help of GenAI tools such as GitHub Copilot~\cite{copilot}, Windsurf~\cite{codeium}, Claude Code~\cite{claude-code}, and ChatGPT~\cite{chatgpt}, software practitioners can now easily and quickly generate new code, review and modify existing codebases, identify and correct defects, and produce code documentation.
 Central to these capabilities is prompting: the practice of crafting natural language instructions to guide GenAI systems toward producing useful and accurate output.
-Prompting has emerged as a novel engineering practice, fundamentally different from traditional software development due to its reliance on large language models (LLMs), which are inherently probabilistic and non-deterministic ~\cite{atil2025nondeterminismdeterministicllmsettings}.
+Prompting has emerged as a novel engineering practice, fundamentally different from traditional software development due to its reliance on large language models (LLMs), which are inherently probabilistic and non-deterministic, but highly capable~\cite{atil2025nondeterminismdeterministicllmsettings}.

-Previous research has primarily focused on cataloging prompting techniques~\cite{white2023promptpatterncatalogenhance, schulhoff2025promptreportsystematicsurvey, sahoo2025systematicsurveypromptengineering}, which offers limited insight into how developers actually use prompting in practice: how they craft prompts for different types of software engineering (SE) tasks, how they adapt to unreliable or suboptimal output, and how GenAI is reshaping standard development activities.
-Previous studies have examined narrow use cases (\eg refactoring~\cite{alomar2024refactor}), specific populations (\eg students~\cite{alpizar2025student, choudhuri2025insights}), and broader socio-organizational adoption factors~\cite{li2024ai, 10.1145/3652154}, but there remains a lack of systematic investigation into real-world prompting practices in the full range of SE tasks.
+Previous research has primarily focused on cataloging prompting techniques~\cite{white2023promptpatterncatalogenhance, schulhoff2025promptreportsystematicsurvey, sahoo2025systematicsurveypromptengineering}, which offers limited information on how practitioners actually use prompting in practice: how they craft prompts for different types of software engineering (SE) tasks, how they adapt to unreliable or suboptimal output, and how GenAI is reshaping standard development activities.
+Previous studies have examined narrow use cases (\eg refactoring~\cite{alomar2024refactor}), specific populations (\eg students~\cite{alpizar2025student, choudhuri2025insights}) and broader socio-organizational adoption factors~\cite{li2024ai, 10.1145/3652154}.
+However, there remains a lack of systematic investigation into real-world prompting practices for a variety of SE tasks, which is essential to evaluate current practices, inform practitioners and educational guidance, and drive the design of more effective GenAI technology. \looseness=-1